 Natalie has significant experience of acting for clients with vulnerabilities and in urgent matters.

-Before joining TV Edwards, Natalie managed her own caseload as a housing paralegal at a West London law firm and specialised in homelessness matters.
-Natalie is particularly experienced at assisting clients with challenging gatekeeping practices and adverse decisions made by local authorities in homelessness applications.
+Before joining TV Edwards, Natalie specialised in homelessness matters at a West London law firm.
+Natalie continued to grow her experience by assisting clients with challenging gatekeeping practices and adverse decisions made by local authorities in homelessness applications.

 In one case shortly after joining TV Edwards, the Council had decided that a client who suffered with various mental health conditions did not have a priority need for housing assistance.
 As a result, the client was asked to leave the temporary housing which the Council had provided her with.
 The client instructed us the evening before the accommodation was due to end.
 Natalie worked with the client after hours to establish the facts and successfully persuaded the Council to extend the temporary housing the following day.

 Natalie’s training has meant that she has expanded her expertise to include representing tenants in possession proceedings, and advising and assisting on succession and sub-letting matters.
 Natalie also has experience of assisting occupiers with poor housing condition claims.

 As a trainee, Natalie acted for a client where a private landlord insisted on proceeding with a possession hearing even though the client had cleared her rent arrears.
 Natalie successfully negotiated with the landlord for the case to be paused for as long as the client continued to pay her rent.
 Without coming to that arrangement, there was a risk that a Possession Order might have been made against the client because she had a poor history of paying her rent.

 As a qualified solicitor, Natalie continues to utilise her negotiation skills and knowledge of the law to keep cases out of court.
 If an agreement cannot be reached outside of court and there is no time to find a barrister, Natalie can confidently use her advocacy skills to represent the client.